Skip to main content

 In 2014, as a member of a sub-group of the Leveraging Culture in Teams network, I was shortlisted for the Swedish Annual HRM Researcher/Research Group of the Year Award.
 One of the key criteria for this award is practitioner impact.
 The core output underpinning this nomination is the Journal of World Business (4) article "Leading Global Teams", co-authored with Zander (Uppsala) and Mockaitis (Monash).

 Currently I am DoS for four PhD students.
 I have also successfully supervised two PhD students to completion.
 Thesis topics centred on aspects of culture and/or leadership.
-David Babarinde, who was awarded a FBL studentship is investigating power and leadership in Nigerian Higher Education (submission Summer 2020).
+David Babarinde, who was awarded a Faculty studentship is investigating power and leadership in Nigerian Higher Education.
 Other students are working in the areas of global mindset, leader development and challenges of emerging economy franchisors.

 My work has been directly funded by the Norwegian Research Council and the Finnish Foundation for Economic Education.
 It has also benefited indirectly from financial support provided by the Swedish Council for Working Life (Leveraging Culture in Teams network).